lyra/plugin-sylius/README.md

 In the Sylius administration interface:
 - Go to `Configuration > Payment methods`.
 - Click on `Create` button on the top right of the page to display the list of available payment methods.
-- Choose `Payment by Lyra Collect` to add and configure it.
+- Choose `Payment by Sogecommerce` to add and configure it.
-- You can now enter your Lyra Collect credentials and configure your payment method.
+- You can now enter your Sogecommerce credentials and configure your payment method.
 - Don't forget to give your payment method a code, to set the name in the language sections at the bottom and to save by clicking the `Create` button.

 ## Uninstallation